current12/Stat-222-Project/README.md

 All data for this project is kept on Box.

-For filepaths, access it using `~/Box/STAT 222 Capstone` to ensure code is usable across all machines.
+For filepaths, access it using `"~/Box/STAT 222 Capstone"` to ensure code is usable across all machines.

 ### Conda Environment